cybera/dfg-text/book/DataForGood-Ideas.md

 * Other $0 (0%)
 * Total expenses: $812,256

-* this information is also available on OwnCloud via the Financial Statements D and Schedule 6.
+* This information is also available on OwnCloud via the Financial Statements D and Schedule 6.
 Detailed information about each line of the financial statement can be found [here](https://www.canada.ca/en/revenue-agency/news/cra-multimedia-library/charities-video-gallery/transcript-completing-form-t3010-13-registered-charity-information-return-segment-4-schedule-6-detailed-financial-information-schedule-7-political.html).
   * to get the equivalent information as the list above for Revenue you would use:
     * **Revenue**
     * Receipted donations Line 4500